Experience the splendor of six beloved national parks of the West with these insider tips.

 "You'll find lots of trail options in and around Snake Creek Canyon," says Nichole Andler, the park's chief of interpretation.
 "The two-year-old Serviceberry Trail takes you from sagebrush to aspens with a great view of the canyon."
 Elsewhere, in September and early October the Mather Overlook on the Wheeler Peak drive provides great fall color and the chance to spot grazing elk.

 America's deepest lake, which formed 7,700 years ago when an eruption caused a peak to collapse, is at the heart of this 286-square-mile park established in 1902.
-Summer is prime time here, though snow may keep some roads closed into July.
+Summer is prime time at Crater Lake National Park, though snow may keep some roads closed into July.

 Rim Drive circles the lake; pull-outs provide stunning views of the lake's startlingly blue waters and Wizard Island, the cinder cone near its western shore.